VenusProtocol/venus-protocol-interface/README.md

 ## Requirements and Configuration

-You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine
+You’ll need to have Node >12.19 or later version on your local development machine

 ## Creating an App